TechMastergaurav/Todo-App/readme.md

-##Todo Application##
+📌 Todo Application

-This project is a full-stack Todo application built according to the assignment requirements.
+This is a full-stack Todo application built according to the assignment requirements.
-It includes user authentication, a simple password reset flow, and complete CRUD functionality for managing todos.
+It includes user authentication, a simple password reset flow, and full CRUD functionality for managing todos.
-The frontend is developed using React + TypeScript, while the backend is built using Node.js, Express, and MongoDB.
+The project uses React + TypeScript on the frontend and Node.js, Express, MongoDB on the backend.

-Technologies Used
+🚀 Tech Stack
-Frontend
+🎨 Frontend

 React (Vite)